 As followers of Jesus, we need Leviticus.
 We need to dive into the Law to see all that Christ has fulfilled and all that He has accomplished for the world through His life, death, and resurrection.

 Although I still find it hard to read, I have truly come to appreciate the value and meaning of Leviticus over the past several weeks of study.
-My hope and prayer is that these Scriptures will come alive to you in a new a fresh way to inspire and encourage your followership of Jesus.
+My hope and prayer is that these Scriptures will come alive to you in a new and fresh way to inspire and encourage your followership of Jesus.

 The Book of Leviticus lays out the entire system for sacrifices that God required of the people of Israel: